akshxnsh/Supply-Chain-Intelligence-System/README.md

 Do not modify fetch logic.
 Do not modify Dataverse requests.
 Only replace the displayed value inside the Total Assets card.

+Do not modify any query.

+Inside the Total Assets component only:

+Display exactly one of the following strings:

+QUERY_LOADING
+if totalAssetsQuery.isLoading is true

+QUERY_ERROR
+if totalAssetsQuery.isError is true

+QUERY_SUCCESS
+if totalAssetsQuery.isSuccess is true

+Do not display any count.
+Do not display response text.
+Do not modify category cards.
+Do not modify fetch logic.
+Do not modify Dataverse requests.
+Only replace the Total Assets displayed value.